gm088/sequence_model/README.md

 ## Description
 Given two groups of biological sequences that are subject to different regulatory regimes, what sets them apart?
 One possibility is the underlying DNA sequence.
 Here I use TensorFlow to create a 2D convolutional NN model using a set of sequences from each of the two classes.

 Grid search to find optimal hyperparameters.
 Lastly, the Integrated gradients method is used to extract feature importances (here, the importance of individual sequence positions).

+The inputs to the model are DNA sequences from the two groups mentioned earlier, which have been one-hot encoded.
+The sequence extraction module has not been included in this repo as it may contain sensitive info.

 ## Misc